hackcheckio/Hackcheck-Private-API/README.md

 - Phone Number  `phone`
 - Domain Name   `domain`

-Keep in mind that some plans cannot use all queries.
+Keep in mind that some plans cannot use all of these queries.

 ### Response Handling
 Our API consists of two response bodies.